andrewmaspero/gel-mcp-server/README.md

 **When to use:** For complex queries that require programmatic logic or when you need to process query results with JavaScript.

 ![image](https://github.com/user-attachments/assets/aed79dc8-d2ba-45d5-830b-1d73c04a5614)

+## Environment Variables
+Set GEL_DB_HOST, GEL_DB_PORT, GEL_DB_USER, GEL_DB_PASSWORD, and GEL_BRANCH_ID to control which Gel instance is used.
+These can be configured per instance and the server maintains a client registry.

+## Security Disclaimer
+The `execute-typescript` tool runs code inside a Node.js VM.
+This is inherently risky; never expose the server to untrusted users.

+## Schema Updates
+Use the `refresh-schema` tool or run `npx gel generate edgeql-js` whenever the JAL schema changes.

 ## Learn More